The Control Freak In You Ruins Your Relationship

-2. Feeling insecure when things aren’t done your way
+2. Feeling insecure when things aren’t done your way, especially in relationships.

 3. Can’t let go and just flow.

 4. A tendency to get angry and irritated easily, especially when you or others are making mistakes.

 Do any of the signs seem familiar to you?
 If so don’t stress too much.
 It’s not all bad!

 Actually, once you get through the embarrassment you might be feeling right now, the hardest part is over.
 The first step in solving a problem is realizing that there is a problem.
 The second step is understanding it.

 So let’s understand why you’re a control freak.

 1. Lack of trust in people and relationships

 Many of us have trust issues and they may manifest differently for each of us.
 Some of us find it difficult to let our guard down and love wholeheartedly.
-Others may have their lack of trust manifested in the form controlling every situation (whether or not they are directly affected).
+Others may have their lack of trust manifested in the form of controlling every situation (whether or not they are directly affected).

 Try to understand where your lack of trust in people stems from.
 Maybe you have unresolved childhood issues, or maybe someone in your past let you down.

-Either way, you need to identify where your issues stem from to prevent them from ruining another relationship.
+Either way, you need to identify where these control freak issues stem from to prevent them from ruining another relationship.